Giving an antidepressant a fair trial

 An antidepressant should be given a fair trial - a full dose for long enough - before it is judged a failure or switched.

-In our analysis of de-identified U.S. psychiatric records, this step was missing 53% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 53% of the time it should have happened.

 - Have I been on a full dose of this antidepressant long enough to know if it works?